saichalla73/Restaurant-Recommendation-System/README.md

 1. **Running the Script:**
     - After Ensuring I have Python installed in my system.
     - In a terminal or command prompt.
-    - Navigate to the directory containing the `restaurant_recommender.py` file.
+    - Navigate to the directory containing the `restaurant_recommendation.py` file.
-    - Run the script by executing `python restaurant_recommender.py`.
+    - Run the script.

 2. **Input:**
     - The script will prompt you to enter the type of food you desire.
-    - user can enter their desired food type like "Italian", "Italian, European", "Seafood, Goan" etc..
+    - User can enter their desired food type like "Italian", "Italian, European", "Seafood, Goan" etc..

 3. **Output:**
     - If restaurants matching the entered cuisine are found in the database, the script will display their names, cuisines, ratings, and locations.